Frequently Asked Questions

 - Summer Bridge Program—ECAP students start their college experience with a three-week orientation program.
 In addition to the basic U of A orientation, ECAP’s bridge program provides daily workshops and seminars on study skills, building relationships and habits of successful students.
 Participants will also tour research centers and local industries that hire engineers.
 Recreational activities could include bowling, cook-outs, amusement parks, and daily access to the university athletic facility.

-- Freshman Engineering Program—every freshman in the College of Engineering participates in the Freshman Engineering Program, or FEP.
+- First-Year Engineering Program—every first-year student in the College of Engineering participates in the First-Year Engineering Program, or FEP.
 FEP will help you choose a major, connect with other students, and do your best in class.

 - Real-World Learning Experiences—For ECAP students, learning doesn’t end with the school semester.
 Every summer, ECAP students travel the world on study abroad trips, learn hands-on skills through internships and co-operative education, and participate in exciting research projects.
 ECAP will help you find the resources to create your own summer learning experience.